 Giving Compass' Take:

-• Health & Environmental Funders Network lists ways for donors and advocates to make a difference, whether it’s fighting the spread of chemicals or preserving our clean air.
+- Health & Environmental Funders Network lists ways for environmental advocates and donors to make a difference, whether it's fighting the spread of chemicals or preserving our clean air.

-• Collaboration and strong grassroots organizing are key, and these lessons can be applied to advocacy work across many different areas of philanthropy.
-What are you doing to put your ideals into action?
+- Collaboration and strong grassroots organizing are key, and these lessons can be applied to advocacy work across many different areas of philanthropy.

 While environmental exposures can be critical, they are often not the only factors in determining health outcomes either at the individual or at the population level.
 And the role that poverty and stress play in health status can’t be overstated.